 - High School: Raj, Rerun, and Dwayne attend Thomas Jefferson High School.

 - Hypocritical Humor: Anytime Rerun and Shirley make fun of each other's weight.

 - In with the In Crowd: Played straight when Rerun joins the school football team and becomes popular, to the point of dating the head cheerleader while snubbing Raj and Dwayne.
 When he is told that he will be kicked off the team for failing English, he asks Raj to help him pass by writing a speech that he has to give.
 Raj sabotages the speech, Rerun fails English, is kicked off the team, and is friends with Raj and Dwayne again.

-- Local Hangout: Rob's Place. in the Spinoff, it's changed to Rob's Diner and Shirley and Raj own it.
+- Local Hangout: Rob's Place.
+In What's Happening Now!!, it's changed to Rob's Diner and Shirley and Raj own it.

 - Not What It Looks Like: In one episode, Dee's friend Robin wanted to run away from home, but asked Dee to talk to the guidance counselor about it.
 The counselor ends up thinking Dee was the one who wanted to run away, which results in Raj and Mabel being nicer to her as a result.
 Dee ends up taking advantage of it to get them to buy her things, only to have her face the repercussions when the matter is straightened out.

 - Pro Wrestling Episode: What's Happening Now!!'s "The Challenge."